We are Unique and so are our Financial Needs

 Our Vision

-At Queerly Wealthy, we want to shine a light onto the systemic economic discrimination that causes the wealth gap for the 2SLGBTQ+ community.
+At Queerly Wealthy, we want to shine a light onto the systemic economic discrimination that causes the wealth gap for the LGBTQIA+ community.
 A significant body of research has been done on the wealth gap by gender, race and ethnicity.
 Only recently has this research begun to include gender expression and sexual orientation – and the results are staggering.

-- Highlight the tailored financial interventions our community requires at each stage of our lives
+- Highlight the tailored financial interventions our community requires at each stage of our lives to be financially successful

 How We Got Started